dnedrow/simple-weather-app/README.md

 # Prerequisites
 ## All candidates
 Candidate **must** have git installed on their machine.
-## Candidate on pre-Tahoe macOS
+## Candidate on Sequoia (macOS 15.3+)
-Candidate must have Xcode 15.4+, and at least one iOS 15+ model iPhone emulator
+Candidate must have Xcode 16.4+, and at least one iOS 16+ model iPhone emulator
 ## Candidate with Tahoe (macOS 26+)
 Candidate must have Xcode 26+, and at least one iOS 26+ model iPhone emulator